More Tips on Dumpster Rental in Lake Charles, LA

 - Avoid overweight fees by not mixing in heavy debris (e.g., dirt, concrete, brick, etc.) into a general debris dumpster.
 For example, say you're loading a dumpster with household junk and you rented it with 2 tons of weight included.
 Mixing concrete into that dumpster may push the weight of the dumpster well over your limit, meaning you'll get hit with extra charges for the weight when it's weighed at the landfill.

-- Understand the rental period and avoid late fees by calling and having the dumpster rental provider pick up the container on or before the agreed upon date.
+- Understand the standard rental period and avoid late fees by calling and having the dumpster service pick up the container on or before the agreed upon date.

 - When on the fence about which bin size to choose, go with the larger one.
 The difference in price is minimal compared to the potential of having to rent an additional dumpster.